-Matthew Pappas, MD, MPH, FHM is an Associate Staff Physician in the Department of Hospital Medicine and a Research Investigator in the Cleveland Clinic’s Medicine Institute.
+Matthew Pappas, MD, MPH is a Staff Physician in the Department of Hospital Medicine and an Assistant Professor at the Cleveland Clinic Lerner College of Medicine.
 Dr. Pappas is a hospitalist and health services researcher whose goal is to make medicine simultaneously more personalized and more rigorously grounded in the best-available evidence.
-His ongoing work focuses on personalizing decisions to prescribe anticoagulants and to order preoperative stress tests.
+His ongoing work focuses preoperative testing and perioperative outcomes.

 Prior to the Cleveland Clinic, Dr. Pappas was at the University of Michigan, where he completed medical school, residency, and was on faculty as a Clinical Lecturer.
-He also completed a health services research fellowship in the Robert Wood Johnson Foundation’s Clinical Scholars Program curriculum, funded by the Ann Arbor VA.
-Dr. Pappas' published research has focused on the balance of benefits and harms for common decisions facing general internists and hospitalists.
-He is currently funded by the National Heart, Lung, and Blood Institute (NHLBI).
+He also completed a health services research fellowship through the Ann Arbor VA and the Robert Wood Johnson Foundation’s Clinical Scholars Program curriculum.
+Dr. Pappas’ published research has focused on the balance of benefits and harms for common decisions facing general internists and hospitalists.

 Elizabeth R. Pfoh, PhD, MPH is Staff at Cleveland Clinic’s Medicine Institute and an Assistant Professor of Medicine at Case Western Reserve University.
 Dr. Pfoh is a Health Services Researcher interested in understanding how best to deliver high quality outpatient care, particularly for patients with multiple chronic conditions.
 She has expertise in evaluating the impact of system changes on process measures of care and patient outcomes, the impact of health information technology on patient safety and physician satisfaction, and long-term physical and mental health outcomes after hospital discharge.
 Dr. Pfoh has used both quantitative and qualitative methods in her work.
 She is currently working on several projects related to increasing patient-centered, evidence-based care in the primary care setting.
 In 2021, Dr. Pfoh received the Excellence in Research Award from Cleveland Clinic Lerner College of Medicine.